-Recyclability is not in opposition to existing packaging requirements, but should be seen as an extra but equal parameter to evaluate packaging quality and an initiative to ensure an efficient resource economy in a long perspective.
+Recyclability is not in opposition to food safety, but should be seen as an extra but equal parameter to evaluate packaging quality and an initiative to ensure an efficient resource economy in a long perspective.

-These Nearfood Plastic Packaging Principles are developed in May 2019 and are based on the existing Danish recycling system and existing technologies.
+These Food Plastic Packaging Principles are developed in May 2019 and are based on the existing Danish recycling system and existing technologies.